 Preventing Oral Cancers

 Because oral cancer risks like HPV can often go undetected, the best way to prevent it is by asking your dentist for an annual oral cancer screening.
 These screenings are completely painless and simply involve shining a special light into the mouth and throat to identify the presence of any abnormal cells.
 This screening can be performed during your regular dental exam, although more tests may be required if anything shows up on your initial screening.
-In addition the CDC recommends that children aged 11-12 receive two doses of the HPV vaccine, which has been shown to reduce the infection rates of 4 different types of HPV, including two that are associated with the development of oral cancers.
+In addition, the CDC recommends that children aged 11-12 receive two doses of the HPV vaccine, which has been shown to reduce the infection rates of 4 different types of HPV, including two that are associated with the development of oral cancers.
 Oh, and one more thing – if you smoke or use smokeless tobacco products, quitting now will greatly reduce your risk of all types of oral cancers.

 At ZDental, we’re doing everything we can to improve the oral health of our patients in New Jersey and the Philadelphia area.
 In honor of Oral Cancer Awareness Month, we’d like to encourage you to ask your dentist about oral cancer screenings the next time you go in for a cleaning.
+Learn more about our dental care in Trenton and other nearby locations.